ZihengZZH/bimodal-speech-recognition/docs/dataset.md

 ## spectrogram

 A spectrogram is a visual representation of the spectrum of frequencies of a signal as it varies with time.
 A common format is a graph with two geometric dimensions: one axis represents time, the other axis is frequency; a third dimension indicating the amplitude of a particular frequency at a particular time is represented by the intensity or color of each point in the image.
+The dimension for spectrogram in CUAVE is 129x2.

 ![](../images/cuave_spectrogram.png)